0x1bit011/magnet/README.md

 # magnet
-A Bitcoin secret bruteforce tool !
+A bitcoin secret bruteforcing tool !

 it's not releases yet!